nextcloud/documentation/admin_manual/installation/example_openbsd.rst

 .. _openbsd_installation_label:

-Nextcloud does not have official OpenBSD or other *BSD support
+Nextcloud does not have official OpenBSD or other BSDs support
 ==============================================================